Clinical Supervision

 Therapists-in-training who need a secondary supervisor

-Newly qualified therapists establishing their practice
+Newly qualified therapists/practitioners establishing their practice

-Therapists curious about IFS who want a supervisor who understands the model
+Therapists/practitioners curious about IFS who want a supervisor who understands the model

-My particular interest is in supporting therapists who use or are drawn to IFS, and I bring my own extensive IFS training and practice into the supervisory relationship.
+My particular interest is in supporting therapists/practitioners who use or are drawn to IFS, and I bring my own extensive IFS training and practice into the supervisory relationship.
 I offer IFS-informed supervision: a space where the language of parts, Self energy, and the IFS frame is understood and can be woven naturally into our work together.
 (Please note: I am not an IFS Approved Clinical Consultant, so if you need ACC-eligible consultation hours for IFS certification purposes, you will need to arrange those separately.)

 How I supervise: